ae-dschorsaanjo/jaki-pona/jaki_pona-en.md

 > tenpo pini la ona li pali ala. | She did not work before.
 > taso tenpo ni la ona li moku. | But she is \[only] eating for now.

-*Space* works similar to time, but with more variance: instead of having a single noun, we can use `ma` (for place in general; also "outside") and `tomo` (for house/building or "inside") among others.
-Spatial nouns after `lon` mean current location, while if they are preceded by `tawa`, they specify directions:
+*Space* works similar to time, although with more variance: instead of having a single noun, we can use `ma` (for place in general; also "outside") and `tomo` (for house/building or "inside") among others.
+Spatial nouns after `lon` mean current location, and direction if they are preceded by `tawa`:

 insa
 : inside, within, among